MBS Mohammed Baobaid

 Results

-• Published the package as `mbs047/model-mind` with MIT license metadata, Laravel auto-discovery, Packagist compatibility, and a documented install path
+• Published `mbs047/model-mind` as a Composer and Packagist package with MIT license metadata, Laravel auto-discovery, install commands, and a documented first-run workflow

 Key features

-06 Explicit Eloquent model registry where only enabled models are exposed to the assistant
+05 Explicit model registry where only approved Eloquent models and columns enter the assistant context

-08 `HasModelMindContext` trait for model-level labels, descriptions, columns, relations, routes, and query scoping
+06 `HasModelMindContext` trait for model-owned labels, descriptions, columns, relations, query scopes, and route actions

-10 Safe named-route action buttons with `label_column`, `label_template`, approved route names, and mapped parameters
+10 Safe named-route action buttons with approved route names, mapped parameters, `label_column`, and `label_template`

-12 Persisted sessions, browser history restore, configurable session expiry, messages, feedback, learned knowledge, and fed texts
+14 Persistent sessions, configurable session expiry, browser history restore, feedback, learned knowledge, and fed texts

 Tech stack

-Laravel 11-13 PHP 8.3+ Blade Tailwind CSS Eloquent OpenAI Responses API Composer Package Orchestra Testbench PHPUnit GitHub Actions Packagist
+Laravel 11-13 PHP 8.3+ Blade Tailwind CSS Eloquent Laravel Queues OpenAI Responses API Anthropic / Gemini / Ollama Drivers Composer Package Orchestra Testbench PHPUnit GitHub Actions Packagist

 Project links